HOLIDAY SALE

 5. Should I use DeepSleep or DeepestSleep+?

 DeepSleep helps you unwind and sleep deeply - it is incredible science that gives you amazing sleep.
-DeepestSleep (& DeepestSleep+) guide you into the deepest delta states for maximum recovery and bring the science back at hour 4 when many people wake up in the night.
+DeepestSleep (Inside the MASTERMIND VAULT) & DeepestSleep+ guide you into the deepest delta states for maximum recovery and bring the science back at hour 4 when many people wake up in the night to use the bathroom and then have difficulty falling back asleep.

 6. Is it safe to sleep with DeepSleep or DeepestSleep playing all night?

 Yes.
 Play an 8 or 10-hour track through a speaker at a comfortable volume.
-Your brain will follow the physics gently and naturally.
+Your brain will follow the physics gently and naturally, and you will enjoy amazing sleep.

 7. How do I use DeepSleep correctly?